UPMC's Notice of Privacy Practices

 Your Rights Concerning Your Health Information

 The law gives you the following rights about your health information:

-- Right to Ask to See and Copy.
-You have the right to ask to see and copy the health information we used to make decisions about your care.
+- Right to Ask to See and Request a Copy.
+You have the right to ask to see and request a copy of the health information we used to make decisions about your care.
+This includes your right to request a copy of your electronic medical record in electronic form.
 Your request must be in writing and given to your doctor or the place where you were treated.
 You can call your doctor’s office or the place where you were treated to find out how to do this.
-If you ask to see or copy your health information, you may have to pay fees as permitted by law.
-We may tell you that you cannot see or copy some or all of your health information.
+If you ask to see or request a copy of your health information, you may have to pay fees as permitted by law.
+We may tell you that you cannot see nor have a copy of some or all of your health information.
 If we tell you this, you may ask that someone else at UPMC review this decision.
 A licensed health care professional chosen by UPMC will review those that can be reviewed.
 This person will not be the same person who refused your request.
 We will do whatever this person decides.